gohugoio/hugo/content/en/content-management/multilingual.md

 * Come from the built-in `.Permalink` or `.RelPermalink`
 * Be constructed with the [`relLangURL`] or [`absLangURL`] template function, or be prefixed with `{{ .LanguagePrefix }}`

-If there is more than one language defined, the `LanguagePrefix` variable will equal `/en` (or whatever your `CurrentLanguage` is).
-If not enabled, it will be an empty string (and is therefore harmless for single-language Hugo websites).
+If there is more than one language defined, the `LanguagePrefix` method will return `/en` (or whatever the current language is).
+If not enabled, it will be an empty string (and is therefor harmless for single-language Hugo websites).

 ## Generate multilingual content with `hugo new content`